Pickled Vegetables Recipe

 Recipe Variations

 - Mild pickled veggies – If you need to make mild pickled vegetables, omit the serrano chiles!
-Or, for just a hint of spicy, you can add a sprinkle of red pepper flakes instead.
+Or, for just a hint of extra spice, you can add a sprinkle of red pepper flakes instead.

-- Herbs – You can add an herby flavor profile by adding fresh herbs like rosemary, fresh dill or thyme.
-Avoid delicate herbs like parsley or cilantro though!
+- Herbs – You can add any herby flavor profile with fresh herbs like rosemary, dill, or thyme.
+Avoid delicate herbs like parsley or cilantro, though!

-- Switch up the vegetables – You can add different vegetables here like cucumbers, chopped asparagus, green beans, or radishes!
+- Switch up the vegetables – You can add different vegetables here like chopped asparagus, green beans, or radishes.
+Pick firm dense veggies because they hold up the best.

 Serving Suggestions

-I always, always keep a jar of these tangy and spicy pickled vegetables on hand in the fridge.
-Whether I’m serving them on the side, topping off and just snacking on these, they add the perfect amount of flavor, crunch and texture to just about any dish.
+I always, always keep a jar of these tangy pickled vegetables on hand in the fridge.
+Whether I’m serving them on the side, topping off and just snacking on these, they add the perfect amount of flavor, crunch, and texture to just about any dish.
 Here are some of my favorite ways to enjoy this recipe:

 - Mix some into sandwiches, like a New Orleans Muffuletta or on your favorite Italian sub.